1836

 Ezzat-Malek Soudavar, Geneva, Switzerland (by 2014), by descent; to her son Abolala Soudavar, Houston, Texas (2014), loan; to Harvard Art Museums, 2015.
 Note: Ezzat-Malek Soudavar (1913-2014) formed this collection over a period of sixty years.
 She purchased the works of art on the international art market.

-Ink and gold on paper; velvet binding with leather edges
+17th and 19th centuriesPersianInk, colors, and gold on paper; leather binding with gilded tooling

 19th centuryPersianInk and gold on paper